 A person’s metabolism is the rate at which their body burns calories for energy.
-The speed of metabolism depends on various factors, including age, sex, body fat, muscle mass, activity level, and genetics.
+The speed of metabolism depends age, activity levels, genetics and other factors.
+Regular meals, sleep, and exercise may all help boost metabolism.

 Calories provide the energy the body needs, not only to move but also to breathe, digest food, circulate blood, grow cells, repair wounds, and even to think.
 The rate at which the body burns calories to produce this energy is called the metabolic rate.

 The rate can vary between individuals.
 Factors affecting it include age, sex, and the activity the person is carrying out at the time.